What is Life Insurance?

 Who is life insurance for?

 More often than not, we rely on a steady flow of income for our daily needs.
-And for those who have other people depending on them for financial support, what happens when the income-earner is suddenly diagnosed with a terminal illness, becomes permanently disabled, or dies?
+A lot of people have families or others who depend on them for financial support.
+What happens when the income-earner is suddenly diagnosed with a terminal illness?
+What if the breadwinner becomes permanently disabled, or dies?
 Who takes care of the bills?
 Who takes care of the kids’ education?
 The mortgage payments?
 These are a few things that people would not want to think about, but this is not being pessimistic.
 This is called being prepared.

 Some people like to be self-sufficient even after they’re gone.
 The death benefit will help your family cover funeral/burial expenses.